Jvshen/cse15l-lab-reports/lab3.md

 ./technical/911report/chapter-5.txt
 ./technical/911report/chapter-6.txt
 ```
 There is a lot more lines of code to this example output that I can't fit on this page but what this command does is it provides all the files in the ``` ./technical ``` directory with files that were modified within the last 3 days.
+I found the ``` -mtime ``` command-line option on the website https://man7.org/linux/man-pages/man1/find.1.html.

 Lastly, for the command line ``` find ```, another interesting command-line option is the ``` -user ``` option.
 This command-line option for the ``` find ``` command line allows you to search for a files that are owned by a specific user.
 For example, ``` find ./technical -user justinshen ``` will provide the output,
 ```